 Obtaining Weapon Permits

 The process for Permits to Carry begins by attending training.
-Training can be received from any number of sources to include: NRA certified instructors, Iowa Law Enforcement Academy certified instructors or numerous other authorized trainers.
+Training can be received from any number of sources including NRA-certified instructors, Iowa Law Enforcement Academy-certified instructors, or numerous other authorized trainers.
 The Black Hawk County Sheriff's Office does not endorse any specific trainer and the obligation to locate a reputable trainer falls solely on the applicant.

-Regardless of permit requested, the Sheriff's Office staff is required to submit a NICS (National Instant Criminal Background Check System) on the applicant.
-The Sheriff's Office will also submit a request for any mental health adjudications and juvenile felony arrests from the Clerk of District Court to verify if the applicant was found guilty of the felony.
+Regardless of the permit requested, the sheriff's office staff is required to submit a NICS (National Instant Criminal Background Check System) on the applicant.
+The sheriff's office will also submit a request for any mental health adjudications and juvenile felony arrests from the Clerk of District Court to verify if the applicant was found guilty of the felony.

 For Professional and Non-Professional Permits to Carry Weapons, you are encouraged to attend a Handgun Safety Training Course from a reputable trainer.
 This class should provide further details on Iowa law, related restrictions, and applicable federal weapons laws as well as safe weapons handling procedures.